Should you get the Pixel 2 or OnePlus 6?

 When it comes to choosing an Android phone, it may seem like the go-to option is the Samsung Galaxy S9 (or S9 Plus).
 But there are plenty of others that don't cost as much, including the Google Pixel 2 from 2017 and the OnePlus 6, which was released in May.

-The Pixel 2 is the marquee phone of Google's mobile software offerings, and starts at $649, £629 and AU$1,079 for the 64GB variant.
+The Pixel 2 is Google's marquee phone, and starts at $649, £629 and AU$1,079 for the 64GB variant.
 Meanwhile, the OnePlus 6's price is notably cheaper at $529, £469 and AU$702, and is made by a darkhorse of a company whose inexpensive and powerful phones have garnered a loyal fan base.

 Both are top-caliber phones, but each have different benefits and disadvantages.
 If you're torn between the two, we're here to make it easy for you.
 We pit them head-to-head against each other to see which one is the better phone based on their design, cameras, software features and performance.